 6. Amazon API Gateway to deliver API query for historical abnormal energy surge, malfunctioning device, aggregated device data and prediction of future energy usage.

-Browse our portfolio of AWS-built solutions to common architectural problems.
+Browse our portfolio of Amazon Web Services -built solutions to common architectural problems.

 Sign-up and start exploring our services.